liam-wiltshire/talks/hackthesystem/content.md

 - Fixed execution time functions

 ???
+- As we've already mentioned, any time an attack involves lots of requests, rate limiting is going to help

-- As we've touched upon before, many large botnets have thousands of IPs - so they can work around the rate limit
+- As we mentioned before, many large botnets have thousands of IPs - so they can work around the rate limit
     - however the likelihood is those different connections will be in different locations, different types of devices - IP cameras, doorbells etc, have different latency, making averaging out the variability much harder
     - And if it's not worth the attackers time, they'll move on
 - Fixed execution time - forcing a function to run for a specific amount of time is a double-edged sword